-Vidya is CEO of Antara International.
-She brings deep passion for public health with a focus on reproductive health, health systems and human resources.
+Vidya embodies a deep passion for public health with a focus on reproductive health, health systems and human resources.
 Previously, Vidya was a management consultant with McKinsey & Company, where she co-led the Global Public Health practice, and more recently, worked in in renewable energy with sPower-AES.

 Vidya is an alumnus of the Indian School of Management, Ahmedabad and a business and economics major from the University of Bombay.
 She serves on the board of the Akanksha Education Fund and actively supports nonprofits addressing gender issues, domestic violence, homelessness and food security.